The Science of Microbreaks: How Often Should You Actually Stop Working?

 Real cognitive breaks: nature gazing, daydreaming, a short walk, watering a plant, non-work talk.
 Not breaks: more email, Twitter, Slack, news.
 Anything with notifications triggers the same attention machinery you're trying to rest.

 20 minutes, 25 minutes, 52 minutes, 90 minutes.
 These come from different research traditions studying different outcomes.
 None of them is wrong.
 None is universal.
-The reason your favorite productivity blog picks one and treats it as gospel is that the truth ("it depends") doesn't make for catchy advice.
+The reason your favorite productivity blog picks one and treats it as gospel is that "it depends" doesn't sell.

 Cochrane's systematic review by Luger et al., 2019 puts it bluntly: "We found low-quality evidence that different work-break frequencies may have no effect on participant-reported musculoskeletal pain, discomfort and fatigue."
 When the gold standard for evidence review tells you the evidence is low-quality, stop optimizing the number to the minute.